uzmaabdullah01/uzmaabdullah01/README.md

 # Dr. Uzma Abdullah, PhD — Economist, Machine Learning Analyst, and Data Scientist

-I am a PhD-trained International Economist and MIT-certified Applied Data Scientist with expertise at the intersection of econometrics, machine learning, and policy analytics.
+I am a PhD in International Economics and MIT-certified Applied Data Scientist with expertise at the intersection of econometrics, machine learning, and policy analytics with more thanseven years of experience.

-My research and professional work focus on high-technology exports, trade competitiveness, economic forecasting, and data-driven decision-making.
-I specialize in advanced econometric modeling (OLS, IV, panel data, GLS, Bayesian methods) alongside predictive machine learning techniques including regression regularization, ensemble methods, cross-validation, and time-series forecasting.
+My research and professional work focus on high-technology exports, trade competitiveness, economic forecasting, cost benefit analysis and data-driven decision-making.
+I specialize in advanced econometric modeling (OLS, Instrumental Variables, panel data, GLS, Bayesian methods) alongside predictive machine learning techniques including regression regularization, ensemble methods, cross-validation, and time-series forecasting.

-As a Regional Economist with the UN World Food Programme, I conducted infrastructure impact assessments and cost-benefit analysis to support food security and regional economic development.
-I have also served as Assistant Professor teaching Econometrics, Statistical Inference, and Microeconomics, mentoring graduate research and guiding empirical thesis work.
+As a Regional Economist with the UNWFP I conducted infrastructure impact assessments and cost-benefit analysis to support food security and regional economic development.
+I have also served as Assistant Professor teaching Econometrics, Statistical Inference, and Microeconomics, mentoring graduate research and guiding empirical thesis work to University students.

-Through the MIT Applied Data Science Program and ongoing MS in Applied Data Science at Boston University, I have expanded my expertise into AI-driven analytics, deep learning (CNNs, Transformers), big data (Spark, Hive), and cloud-based ML deployment.
+Through the MIT Applied Data Science Program and ongoing MS in Applied Data Analytics at Boston University, I have expanded my expertise into AI-driven analytics, deep learning (CNNs, Transformers), big data (Spark, Hive), and cloud-based ML deployment.

 I operate at the intersection of economics and AI — combining causal rigor with predictive power to support strategic policy, development initiatives, and financial decision-making.